 Local Pressure at Hips, Thighs, and Shoulders

 Comfort involves more than broad support.
-Local pressure at joints can make a soft-looking sofa feel harsh after an hour.
-Research on seating comfort often uses subjective discomfort maps for thighs, buttocks, and back.
+Local pressure at the joints can make a soft-looking sofa feel harsh after an hour.

-• Any pressure at outer hips when leaning into arms or corners.
+- Any pressure at the outer hips when leaning into arms or corners.

-• Any sharp feeling under thighs along the seat front edge.
+- Any sharp feeling under the thighs along the seat front edge.

-• Any soreness in shoulders after leaning against the back.
+- Any soreness in the shoulders after leaning against the back.

 I pay close attention to pressure where my lower back meets the cushion.
-When a small area feels much harder than surrounding foam, that often predicts long-term discomfort during movie nights.
+When a small spot feels much harder than the foam around it, that usually shows up again later during long movie sessions.

 Cushion Firmness and Resilience